Figuring Out Gas & Galaxies In Enzo (FOGGIE) VII: The (Dis)Assembly of Stellar Halos: Acknowledgments

 \section{Acknowledgments}

-The authors thank Sebastian Gomez, Ayan Acharyya, Karoline Gilbert, Eric Bell, Sarah Loebman, Claire Kopenhafer, Erik Tollerud, Marla Geha, Jillian Bellovary, and Ferah Munshi for encouragement and useful discussions related to this work.
+The authors thank the anonymous referee for a thorough and thoughtful review that improved the content and organization of this paper.
+We also thank Sebastian Gomez, Ayan Acharyya, Karoline Gilbert, Eric Bell, Sarah Loebman, Claire Kopenhafer, Erik Tollerud, Marla Geha, Jillian Bellovary, and Ferah Munshi for encouragement and useful discussions related to this work.
 During the course of this work ACW and JT were supported by the \textit{Nancy Grace Roman Space Telescope} Project, under the Milky Way Science Investigation Team.
 RA, CL, and MSP were supported for this work in part by NASA via an Astrophysics Theory Program grant 80NSSC18K1105.
 RA and CL also acknowledge financial support from the STScI Director’s Discretionary Research Fund (DDRF).
 BWO acknowledges support from NSF grants \#1908109 and \#2106575 and NASA ATP grants NNX15AP39G and 80NSSC18K1105.
 RA's efforts for this work were additionally supported by HST GO \#16730.
 NB acknowledges support from the 2022 STScI Space Astronomy Summer Program.
 BDS is supported by Science and Technology Facilities Council Consolidated Grant RA5496.

 Computations described in this work were performed using the publicly-available \textsc{Enzo} code (\href{http://enzo-project.org}{http://enzo-project.org}), which is the product of a collaborative effort of many independent scientists from numerous institutions around the world.
 Their commitment to open science has helped make this work possible.
 The python packages {\sc matplotlib} \citep{hunter2007}, {\sc numpy} \citep{walt2011numpy}, {\sc tangos} \citep{pontzen2018}, \textsc{scipy} \citep{scipy2020}, {\sc yt} \citep{ytpaper}, {\sc datashader} \citep{datashader}, and {\sc Astropy} \citep{astropy2013,astropy2018,astropy2022} were all used in parts of this analysis.
 Resources supporting this work were provided by the NASA High-End Computing (HEC) Program through the NASA Advanced Supercomputing (NAS) Division at Ames Research Center and were sponsored by NASA's Science Mission Directorate; we are grateful for the superb user-support provided by NAS.